 As this is a public sector company, many employees receive stock options.
 You can also take your family and friends on tours of the facility, which could be very inspirational for young family members.

-SpaceX also offers their employees usual benefits like health insurance coverage.
+SpaceX also offers its employees usual benefits like health insurance coverage.
 At some of their campuses, they also have on-site medical and dental clinics, saving you a lot of time when you're not feeling your best.
 It should be noted - SpaceX does not have an employer matched 401K.

 Many employees feel that the benefits here are similar to those of many other tech companies with on-site food and snacks, and deep discounts on branded company swag.